Феохромоцитома

 ЗаAshley B. Grossman, MD, University of Oxford; Fellow, Green-Templeton College

 A pheochromocytoma is a catecholamine-secreting tumor of chromaffin cells typically located in the adrenals.
 It causes persistent or paroxysmal hypertension.
 Diagnosis is by measuring catecholamine products in blood or urine.
 Imaging tests, especially CT or MRI, help localize tumors.
 Treatment involves removal of the tumor when possible.
-Drug therapy for control of blood pressure includes alpha-blockade, usually combined with beta-blockade.
+Alpha-blockade, usually combined with beta-blockade, is used to control blood pressure.

 (See also Overview of Adrenal Function.)